 Eyelid surgery can be performed for a variety of reasons.
 Perhaps you’re interested in turning back the clock and reducing the presence of the signs of facial aging.
 Maybe you’re dealing with vision impairment as a result of excess or drooping above your eyes.
-Whatever the case may be, eyelid surgery with Dr. Cappuccino can help you enjoy a clear and alert look.
+Whatever the case may be, eyelid surgery in Maryland with Dr. Cappuccino can help you enjoy a clear and alert look.

 When eyelid surgery is performed by a qualified plastic surgeon like Dr. Cappuccino, complications are infrequent and usually minor.
 Nevertheless, there is always a possibility of complications, including infection or a reaction to the anesthesia.
 Dr. Cappuccino will also give you directions to significantly reduce these risks before surgery.